gummyworm/monster/README.md

 of the VIC registers, or anything in the VIC's visible address range, as the screen will briefly flash with the state of the user program.

+---
+## Auxiliary Views
+Within the debugger, there are 3 auxiliary views that may be activated with the function keys.
+Each shows information about the machine or debug state that may be useful to the user.
+Each viewer also contains an editor, which is activated with the keys enumerated below next to their corresponding editor.

+Pressing the `<-` key will return the user from the auxiliary editor to the source code editor.
+And `F1` will hide the active viewer to maximize the source editor's screen size.

 ### Memory Viewer (`F3` while debugging)
 The memory viewer displays the contents of RAM at a given address.
 The memory viewer is updated upon reentry to the debugger (if active).